 Bachelor's Degree in Speech and Hearing Science

-Bachelor of Arts (B.A.) and Bachelor of Science (B.S.) programs in speech and hearing science are interdisciplinary, covering concepts from the natural and social sciences.
-Prospective audiology technicians or audiologists study the theories behind language acquisition, hearing and communication.
-Programs address diagnosing and treating disorders related to oral communication, hearing and balance.
+Prospective audiology technicians or audiologists study the theories behind language acquisition, hearing, and communication.
+These four-year programs address diagnosing and treating disorders related to oral communication, hearing, and balance.
 Students often complete clinical experience as part of their coursework.
+In order to enroll, students are required to hold a high school diploma and satisfactory ACT/SAT scores.

 Classes in speech and hearing science bachelor's degree programs provide students with a theoretical understanding of hearing and oral communication.
 Students often take lessons in linguistics, speech pathology, anatomy and statistics.
 Topics may include: